As ApeCoin goes bananas, Bored Ape Yacht Club plots one metaverse to rule them all

 — Yuga Labs (@yugalabs) March 19, 2022

-The trailer depicts an ape—wearing flip-flops with a sailor hat and chomping on a cigarette—who fishes a toxic potion up onto his quiet dock.
+The trailer depicts an ape—wearing flip-flops with a sea captain’s hat, and chomping on a cigarette—who fishes a toxic potion up onto his quiet dock.
 Suddenly, he’s being spirited away, by a portly creature with pointy ears and glowing eyes, to a place where lava spews freely from volcanoes and submarines emerge from holographic waters.
 In the vessel: a mishmash of other-dimensional beings wave to him, including a CryptoPunk, a Mutant Ape, an avatar from the World of Women, and Cool Cat wearing glasses and a sushi-hat.

 Swing on through to the other side, music blares in the background.